-Building Control will ask for SAP calculations if your extension or conservatory has glazing that is greater in area than 25% of the extension floor area (glazing includes rooflights and glazed roofs).
+Building Control will ask for 'Notional vs Proposed SAP calculations' if your extension or conservatory has glazing that is greater in area than 25% of the extension floor area (glazing includes rooflights, glazed roofs and roof lanterns).
 We show compliance by producing 2 sets of SAP calculations, one showing a ‘notional’ extension, and one showing the ‘proposed’ extension.
-The CO₂ emissions of the ‘proposed’ extension must be no worse than the ‘notional’ extension in order to comply with Part L1B.
+The CO2 emissions of the proposed extension must be no worse than the notional extension in order to comply with Part L1B.

 * Building Regulations Part L is concerned with Conservation of Fuel & Power. (or Standard 6.1 of Scottish Building Standards in Scotland).